About the Pool

 - To be eligible for membership, county entities must also receive some budgetary funding from an NCACC member, formally apply for membership, comply with the Interlocal Agreement, and be consistent in its exposures to losses that are similar in scope to those of county government.

 - The Pool's package policy provides multiple lines of coverage in one policy.
+Specifically, these coverages are Property, General Liability, Automobile Liability, Auto Physical Damage, Crime, Public Officials Liability, Law Enforcement Liability, Employment Practice Liability, and Cyber Liability.

 - The Pool has created its own coverage documents to meet the specific needs of the counties.

-- The coverage documents are reviewed annually for needed coverage enhancements based on claim issues or specific member needs, as well as for clarity and to ensure coverage is not needlessly duplicated across sections.
+- These coverage documents are reviewed annually for needed coverage enhancements based on claim issues or specific member needs, as well as for clarity and to ensure coverage is not needlessly duplicated across sections.

 - Members’ contributions are experience rated, which means that a member’s own loss experience influences the contributions it will pay.
 This approach rewards members whose risk control activities have yielded reduced losses, and provides an incentive for members to initiate new efforts to control their liability and property losses.
 Members that choose to take advantage of a variety of available deductible options can realize additional savings.